Skip to main content

 Independence Standing Committee

-The Independence Standing Committee’s (ISC) mandate is to assist the Public Trust Committee (PTC) in serving the public interest by recommending high-quality independence standards for proposed adoption by the Canadian profession’s provincial bodies in their own provincial codes of ethics by all Canadian CPAs.
-Along with the PTC, we appointed a Chair and public members of the ISC, and although we have a limited oversight role with respect to the ISC’s activities, AASOC receives regular updates and information at its meetings.
+The Independence Standing Committee’s (ISC) mandate is to assist the Public Trust Committee (PTC) in serving the public interest by recommending high-quality independence standards for proposed adoption by the Canadian profession’s provincial bodies in their own provincial codes of ethics for use by all Canadian CPAs.
+AASOC has a limited oversight role with respect to the ISC’s activities and receives regular updates and information at its meetings.

-The ISC exposes for public comment in Canada proposed changes to the Independence requirements of the International Ethics Standards Board for Accountants (IESBA) Code of Ethics for Professional Accountants (the IESBA Code).
+In 2022-2023, the ISC exposed for public comment in Canada proposed changes to the Independence requirements of the International Ethics Standards Board for Accountants (IESBA) Code of Ethics for Professional Accountants (the IESBA Code) related to Technology and concerning Engagement Team - Group Audits Independence.
+The ISC also recommended, and the PTC approved, a project to update the Canadian Independence Standards by developing a definition of a ‘public interest entity’ that is aligned with the IESBA’s definition.

 Our Year in Review